Free will: History of the concept

-Western philosophy
+Philosophical approaches

 The underlying questions are whether we possess the control over our actions we feel we have, and if so, what sort or amount of control do we exercise over our voluntary behavior.
 These ancient philosophical problems predate the early Greek stoics (for example, Chrysippus), and some modern philosophers still lament the lack of progress over all these centuries.

 On one hand, humans have a strong sense of freedom, agency, and self-determination, which leads to a natural belief in free will and a sense of self.
 On the other hand, an intuitive feeling of free will could be mistaken.

 It is difficult to reconcile the intuitive evidence that conscious decisions are causally effective with the view that the physical world can be explained entirely by physical law.
 The conflict between intuitively felt freedom and natural law arises when either causal closure or physical determinism (nomological determinism) is asserted.
 With causal closure, no physical event has a cause outside the physical domain, and with physical determinism, the future is determined entirely by preceding events (cause and effect).

 The puzzle of reconciling 'free will' with a deterministic universe is known as the problem of free will or sometimes referred to as the dilemma of determinism.
 This dilemma leads to a moral dilemma as well: the question of how to assign responsibility for actions if they are caused entirely by past events.